LocalJoost/LocalJoost.github.io/_posts/2023-02-18-Getting-Unity-XR-hands-to-work-on-HoloLens-and-Quest-in-a-bare-bones-project.markdown

 ## Installing Microsoft Mixed Reality OpenXR plugin

 For that, we need the [MRTK feature tool](https://aka.ms/MRFeatureTool).
-The only thing we are going to install is the OpenXR plugin
+The only thing we are going to install is the OpenXR plugin.
+Note: the Unity XR Hands does not even seem to *use* this plugin, but it comes with some nice project validation tools and that makes life a bit easier.
+But once you are done configuring and running the project for both HoloLens and Android, you might as well uninstalling it again.

 ![](/assets/2023-02-18-Getting-Unity-XR-hands-to-work-on-HoloLens-and-Quest-in-a-bare-bones-project/openxrplugin.png)